Xilinx/AI-Engine-Test-Harness/docs/src/hw_features.rst

 - ``PLIO_xx_FROM_AIE``: these PLIOs are independent channels that could be used to receive data from AIE to PL DDR.

 When declaring PLIOs in the AIE graph, the developer must use one of these predefined PLIO names.
 This lets the developer control which AIE interface tiles are used and thereby, influence the results of the AIE mapper and router.
-To be noticed that the VEK280 only has 16 input PLIOs and 16 output PLIOs respectively, so the first 16 ``in_names`` and ``out_names`` of the VCK190 port names are valid for VEK280.
+To be noticed that the VEK280 only has 16 input PLIOs and 16 output PLIOs respectively, so the first 16 ``in_names`` and ``out_names`` of the VCK190 PLIO names are valid for VEK280.

 The predefined PLIO names are listed in :url_to_repo:`include/test_harness_port_name.hpp`::